JetBrains/amper/docs/Documentation.md

 |  |-...
 ```

-In [multi-platform modules](#multi-platform-configuration) resources are merged from the common folders and corresponding platform-specific folders:
+In [multiplatform modules](#multiplatform-configuration) resources are merged from the common folders and corresponding platform-specific folders:
 ```
 |-src/
 |  |-...